BattModels/SALSA/README.md

 Computer vision models related codes can be found at [CV model files](CV%20model%20files/) folder.
 Pipeline related codes can be found at [Pipeline files](Pipeline%20files/) folder.

+### 📊 CSV Data
+All experimental data used in this study are available in the CSV file: [NaFSI.csv](NaFSI.csv)

+This file includes columns for timestamps, sensor readings, and calculated values.
+You can load it directly using Python, R, or other data analysis tools.

 ### 📄 Preprint
 Our work has been posted on ChemRxiv:
 🔗 [https://chemrxiv.org/engage/chemrxiv/article-details/<ID>](https://chemrxiv.org/engage/chemrxiv/article-details/6906695eef936fb4a2c79d07)